RobotEdh/Yolov-4/README.md

   - classes = classes*pc

- ## 8. Correct the boxes according the inital size of the image
+ ## 8.Correct the boxes according the inital size of the image

- ## 9. Suppress the non Maximal boxes
+ ## 9.Suppress the non Maximal boxes

- ## 10. Get the details of the detected objects for a threshold > 0.6
+ ## 10.Get the details of the detected objects for a threshold > 0.6

- ## 11. Draw the result
+ ## 11.Draw the result